calzoneman/vlc-cytube/README.md

 vlc-cytube
 =======

 Node.js script to act as an interface between CyTube and VLC.
-Supports YouTube/Vimeo/Dailymotion/Soundcloud/RTMP.
+Supports YouTube/Vimeo/Dailymotion/~~Soundcloud~~/RTMP.
 Supports synchronization.

+Soundcloud support is currently broken.

 Confirmed working on Linux.
 Does not work on Windows due to some strangeness with VLC's RC interface on Windows.
 Possibly works on OS X?
 I don't have a Mac to test with.